ajstarks/giocanvas/desordres/README.md

 * Primary Mouse, Right or Up Arrow: increase tiles/row
 * Secondary Mouse, Left or Down Arrow: decrease tiles/row
+* Home: minimum tile/row: 1
+* End: maximum tile/row: 20

+Pressing any other key will create a new set of tiles

 ## options